The Savvy Guide to December

 We can be so busy making the holidays magical for everyone else that we forget to stop long enough to enjoy them ourselves.
-Especially THIS year.
 Let’s make sure we soak up some festive cheer for ourselves and try to spend our energy on holiday activities that truly bring us joy.
 Of course, it can’t all be fun and reindeer games.
-So here are some ideas that will help the busiest month of the year unfold as smoothly as possible.
+So our Savvy Guide to December offers up ideas that will help the busiest month of the year unfold as smoothly as possible.

 Get out and be merry